G1OJS/docu-lite/adding-to-GitHub-workflow.md

 ```
    Here's mine: [update_overviews.yml](https://github.com/G1OJS/docu-lite/blob/main/.github/workflows/update_overviews.yml)

-   Make sure that you edit the line
+   Make sure that you edit the lines
 ```
-python -m docu-lite -i *.py -o docu-lite-outline.html
+      - name: Run docu-lite
+        run: |
+          docu-lite

+      - name: Run docu-lite in docmode
+        run: |
+          docu-lite --config docu-lite-docmode.ini
 ```
-   so that docu-lite looks in the right place for the files you want an outline of, and puts the results where you want them to be (which needs to have docu-lite-style.css in the same folder unless you're using the -include_css option)
+   so that docu-lite points to your .ini file(s), and edit the ini files as described in usage section of the README.

 ### Ensure that you have read/write permissions set for your actions
 Go to the repository settings: